godmoves/TexasHoldemBot/README.md

 1. `cd Source && th DataGeneration/main_data_generation.lua 4`
 2. Wait for enough data to be generated.
-3. Modify the last line of `Training/raw_converter.lua` to specify the folders where the raw training data (source folder) you got from step 1 is and where you want the bucketed training data (dest folder) to be.
-4. `th Training/raw_converter.lua 4`
+3. `th Training/raw_converter.lua 4`
-5. `th Training/main_train.lua 4`
+4. `th Training/main_train.lua 4`
-6. Models will be generated under `Data/Models/NoLimit`.
+5. Models will be generated under `Data/Models/NoLimit`.
 Pick the model you like best and place it inside `Data/Models/NoLimit/river` along with its .info file.
-Rename them to `final_cpu.info` and `final_cpu.model`.
+Rename them to `final_gpu.info` and `final_gpu.model`.
-   Please refer to the [DeepStack-Leduc](https://github.com/lifrordi/DeepStack-Leduc/blob/master/doc/manual/tutorial.md) tutorial if you want to convert them to GPU models.
+   Please refer to the [DeepStack-Leduc](https://github.com/lifrordi/DeepStack-Leduc/blob/master/doc/manual/tutorial.md) tutorial if you want to convert them to CPU models.
-7. Repeat steps 1-6 for turn and flop by replacing `4` with `3` or `2` and placing the models under the turn and flop folders.
+6. Repeat steps 1-5 for turn and flop by replacing `4` with `3` or `2` and placing the models under the turn and flop folders.

-If you want to speed up data generation with a GPU, make sure to modify `Settings/arguments.lua` so that `params.gpu = true`
+By default, data generation and model training uses GPU, if you want to disable it, just modify `Settings/arguments.lua` to `params.gpu = fals`.

 ## Playing against DeepHoldem